A beginner's guide to filing cryptocurrency taxes in the US, UK and Germany

 Income tax events

-Receiving interest in cryptocurrency from decentralized finance (DeFi)
+- Receiving interest in cryptocurrency from decentralized finance

 Meanwhile, non-taxable events are as follows:

-If crypto is bought with cash and then just held or kept
+- If cryptocurrency is bought with cash, and then just held or kept

-Note that up to $3,000 can be deducted from your normal income tax depending on how long you’ve held your crypto assets.
+Depending on one’s total income, up to 20% can also be deducted from long-term capital tax gains.
 Losses incurred from trading can also be carried forward to the next tax year or used to offset capital gains.

-In the U.K., a person only needs to pay capital gains tax on overall gains that go above the annual exempt amount.
-The current Annual Exempt Amount or tax-free allowance is at 12,300 Great British pounds.
+In the U.K., a person only needs to pay capital gains tax on overall gains above the annual exempt amount.
 However, the gains still need to be reported on one’s tax return, regardless of the amount.